-Juanita Heremaia Room 7
+Juanita Heremaia: Room 7

-This term I hope to meet with all parents at the Parent-Student-Teacher conferences to discuss your child’s goals for 2016 and how we can best support their learning.
-Please take the time to encourage your child to participate in any of the sporting, cultural and academic activities available at our school.
+We are a Year 8 class and part of the Weka Syndicate.
+This term I hope to meet with all parents at the Meet the Teacher evening early in Term One to discuss your child’s goals for 2018 and how we can best support their learning.
+Please take the time to encourage your child to trial and participate in the wide variety of sporting, cultural and academic opportunities at our school.

 Students should use the first couple of weeks to set up routines that include being prepared for each day with the correct equipment and doing homework which students have access to through their Homework Diaries and on Google Classroom.